GigliOneiric/StockWatch/README.md

 Password: changeme
 ```

-## Optional: Setup Kubeflow Pipelines with Sentiment-KFP
+## Optional: Setup Kubeflow Pipelines (KFP) with Sentiment-KFP
-Sentiment KLP is an open source analysis software used to perform sentiment analysis using Kubeflow pipelines with custom models.
+Sentiment KFP is an open source analysis software used to perform sentiment analysis using Kubeflow pipelines with custom models.

 ### Setup
 Follow the example at